What Causes Vertigo?

 What Can Cause It?

 • Benign paroxysmal positional vertigo (BPPV) is the most common cause, although not much is known about the cause of it.
 Usually, tiny calcium crystals are dislodged within the ear and disrupt the inner ear’s mechanisms which determine your position and balance.
-The episodes of vertigo most commonly occur during sudden movement of the head or position of the body.
+The episodes of vertigo most commonly occur during a sudden movement of the head or position of the body.

 • Infections of the inner ear can also disrupt your sense of balance and cause hearing loss.
 These can often be caused by other problems in the body that affect the ear, like the cold or flu.